qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The original version of Wasm only supports 32-bit address and up to 4GiB linear memory.

 In Wasm, a linear memory has a finite size.
 Accessing an address out of size need to trigger a [trap](https://webassembly.github.io/spec/core/intro/overview.html) that aborts execution.
-Normally, to implement that range checking, the runtime need to insert branches to each linear memory access (like `if (address > memorySize) {trap();}`).
+Normally, to implement that range checking, the runtime need to insert branches for each linear memory access (like `if (address >= memorySize) {trap();}`).

 But Wasm runtimes have an optimization: map the 4GB linear memory to a virtual memory space.
 The out-of-range pages are not allocated from OS, so accessing them cause error from OS.
 Wasm runtime can use signal handling to handle these error.
 No range checking branch needed.